-Lesson Plan 2 Reference pages 36-39 Topics Resources The battles of the First World War The inventions of the First World War The impact of World War I on Europe Sociopolitical changes The League of Nations Prior knowledge / Introduction Oxford School Atlas for Pakistan Skills Book pages 26-27 'The countries involved in the First World At the beginning of the twentieth century, Britain had the world's largest empire, with dominions, territories, and colonies in Canada, Australia, New Zealand, several African countries, India, Nepal, Burma, the Arabian Peninsula, and South America.
-France also had a large empire, with colonies in the Pacific, Caribbean, Africa, and Asia.
-Britain was building up its military and royal navy strength.
+Lesson Plan 2 Reference pages 36-39 Topics Resources The battles of the First World War The inventions of the First World War The impact of World War I on Europe Sociopolitical changes The League of Nations Prior knowledge / Introduction Oxford School Atlas for Pakistan Skills Book pages 26-27 'The countries involved in the First World At the beginning of the twentieth century, Britain had the world's largest empirimentation with dominions, territories, and colonies in Canada, Australia, New Zealan several African countries, India, Nepal, Burma, the Arabian Peninsula, an South America.
+France also had a large empire, with colonies in the Pacific Caribbean, Africa, and Asia.
+Britain was building up its military and royal new strength.
 Germany was also building up its naval fleet and army, and the United States and Japan were also developing great military and naval strength.
-In 1900 the Ottoman Empire still held a large area of the Balkans but was gradually being forced out.
-War' Starting discussion points 5-10 min Inform the students that they are going to learn how the First World War was different from previous wars.
-Ask if they have heard of trench warfare, and what they think it means.
-Explain that the digging of trenches in battlefields was not new but had been developed in the seventeenth century as a protection from artillery and guns.
-Inform them that they will find out how effective this was from their Student's Books and will learn more about the ways in which the First World War was fought.
-Ask students to what extent do they think the events of the First World War war were inevitable?
-Steps for using the Student's Book 25 min Students should read pages 36-39 of their Student's Books to find out what happened during the First World War.
-This was the biggest war ever known and cannot be covered in detail in this book but the students can research to find out more on the Internet and other reference books.
-Inform students that more than 140 battles were fought during the First World War, in numerous countries.
-Some of the most significant were: The First Battle of Marne (close to the River Marne, near Paris), where the Allies defeated the Germans Gallipoli (Turkey), where the Ottoman Turks defeated the Allies Jutland (naval battle in the North Sea, near Denmark), where both the
+In 190 the Ottoman Empire still held a large area of the Balkans but was gradual being forced out. d, nd c, vy ed 00 Starting discussion points 5-10 min Inform the students that they are going to learn how the First World War w different from previous wars.
+Ask if they have heard of trench warfare, ar what they think it means.
+Explain that the digging of trenches in battlefield was not new but had been developed in the seventeenth century as a protection from artillery and guns.
+Inform them that they will find out how effective th was from their Student's Books and will learn more about the ways in whice the First World War was fought.
+Ask students to what extent do they think the events of the First World War was from their? nd ds on .is ch Steps for using the Student's Book 25 min Students should read pages 36-39 of their Student's Books to find out wh happened during the First World War.
+This was the biggest war ever know and cannot be covered in detail in this book but the students can research find out more on the Internet and other reference books.
+Inform students that more than 140 battles were fought during the First Wor War, in numerous countries.
+Some of the most significant were: 7n to The First Battle of Marne (close to the River Marne, near Paris), where the Allies defeated the Germans Gallipoli (Turkey), where the Ottoman Turks defeated the Allies Jutland (naval battle in the North Sea, near Denmark), where both the ne